 8. Provide department notes

-This information can also be transferred over from your script breakdown in StudioBinder.
-This can save a huge amount of time, and ensures nothing is forgotten when the shoot day comes.
+This information can also be transferred from your script breakdown in StudioBinder.
+This can save a huge amount of time and ensures nothing is forgotten when the shoot day comes.

 9. Add your crew

 You can’t make a movie without a film crew, and so a call sheet needs to include their information as well.
-That means names, role or department, and specific call times.
+A call sheet example can help ensure all necessary details are properly structured.
+That means names, role, or department, and specific call times.
 Typically, you’ll want to organize this grid by department.

 If your crew has already been assigned in your StudioBinder Project Contacts, they’ll auto-populate in your sheet.
 You can adjust individual status and call times as needed.